notero-edtech/WebProgrammerChallenge/README.md

 # WebProgramerChallenge
-This is the website testing for a Web Developer position at Mutex Team.
+This is the website testing for a Web Developer position at Notero Team.
 The test duration is 5 days starting from the day you received it.
 You will be using Visual Studio Code with Node.js and TypeScript for development.

 Please read the following instructions carefully before you begin